 The school always considers the impact of significant decisions on particular groups.
 For example, when a school trip or activity is being planned, the school considers whether the trip:

 - Is accessible to pupils with disabilities - Has equivalent facilities for boys and girls

-8. Audit of our current provision and areas of development
+8. Audit of our current provision

 Disability